RArbore/Hummingbird/README.md

 - GLFW
 - JsonCpp
 - Boost

 Additionally, Hummingbird uses various AVX instructions to improve performance.
-As a result, you will need a modern x86-64 cpu.
+As a result, you will need to have a modern x86-64 machine to run Hummingbird.

+Currently, Hummingbird can be built for Linux.
+It has not been tested on MacOS, BSDs, or Windows.

 ## Build
 To build Hummingbird, run the following: